Robotic Gastric Bypass

 Ideal Candidates for Robotic Gastric Bypass

 Weight loss surgery isn’t right for everyone.
-Like any surgery, it comes with health risks and side effects.
+Like any surgery, gastric bypass surgery comes with health risks and side effects.
 That’s why our team performs a thorough health evaluation before recommending the procedure.
 Bariatric surgeons may differ when it comes to the ideal candidate for weight loss surgery.
 Here at Colorado Bariatric, ideal candidates are people who are:

 - Between the ages of 18 and 65

 - Morbidly obese with a BMI of 40 or higher

 - Obese with a BMI 35 or higher and have another weight-related health condition.
 These include: type 2 diabetes, high cholesterol, heart disease, sleep apnea, hypertension (high blood pressure), or joint pain

 - Unsuccessful after trying multiple diet and exercise programs